Targeted Interaction Study

 Finally, the outcome_extra_covariates describes additional variables predictive of the outcome, but that do not confound the effect of treatment variables (variants and extra_treatments).

 Importantly, all traits variables in the TRAITS_DATASET that are not listed as either outcome_extra_covariates or extra_treatments will be considered as outcome variables.
+The TRAITS_DATASET is a plain CSV file that contains an eid column that must match the IID column in both the BED_FILES and BGEN_FILES to match individuals.

 params {